christodoulos/christodoulos.github.io/content/posts/addoptml/unit cube complex/index.md

         print("Done inserting {} cuboids".format(len(cuboids)))
 ```

-Let us focus on the insert method that uses the “cubdict” dictionary to hold the data of the inserted cuboids, indexed by their centroid.
+Let us focus on the insert method that uses the `cubdict` dictionary to hold the data of the inserted cuboids, indexed by their centroid.
 The dictionary’s key is the cuboid’s centroid, while the data indexed is another dictionary indexed by the cuboid’s faces orientation.
 The indexed data are the face itself and a boolean indication of whether it is outer or not.
 Imagine here that we need to insert every given cuboid and that the very first cuboid comprises a complex with six outer faces.

 Our next task is to identify all the immediate neighbors of the inserted cuboid.
-Our “cubdict” dictionary is a handy construct as we can locate them by looking towards the six faces orientation of the inserted cuboid.
-To that direction, we calculate the neighbors’ indexes, i.e., the neighbors’ centroids, as described above in section 4.
-If the currently inserted cuboid has actual neighbors in the complex, their centroids must already be indexes of the “cubdict” dictionary.
+Our `cubdict` dictionary is a handy construct as we can locate them by looking towards the six faces orientation of the inserted cuboid.
+To that direction, we calculate the neighbors’ indexes, i.e., the neighbors’ centroids, as already described.
+If the currently inserted cuboid has actual neighbors in the complex, their centroids must already be indexes of the `cubdict` dictionary.

-Our last task is to update the complex’s faces’ boolean “out” indicator.
-If a cuboid is on top of the inserted one, then the inserted cuboid’s top face and the neighbor’s bottom face reside inside the complex.
-If there is a cuboid west of the inserted one, then the inserted cuboid’s west face and the neighbor’s east face both reside inside the complex.
-The same reasoning applies to every other direction by refreshing the touching faces as inside ones, i.e., updating the boolean “out” indicator.
+Our last task is to update the complex’s faces’ boolean `out` indicator.
+If a cuboid is on _top_ of the inserted one, then the inserted cuboid’s top face and the neighbor’s bottom face reside inside the complex.
+If there is a cuboid _west_ of the inserted one, then the inserted cuboid’s west face and the neighbor’s east face both reside inside the complex.
+The same reasoning applies to every other direction by refreshing the touching faces as inside ones, i.e., updating the boolean `out` indicator.
 These operations are well-defined and repeatedly performed for every inserted cuboid.
-It must now be evident that after the insertion of the last cuboid, our “cubdict” construct holds all the complex’s faces, and for every face, the correct indicator of whether the face is outer or not.
+It must now be evident that after the insertion of the last cuboid, our `cubdict` construct holds all the complex’s faces, and for every face, the correct indicator of whether the face is outer or not.

 ```python
     def insert(self, cuboid):